opal/opal-rspec/README.md

   * verifying partial doubles do not fully work yet
   * chaining and_return after do...end does not work
   * duck_type argument matching is still buggy
+  * and_throw does not work on Opal 0.8 since throw/catch was not implemented until Opal 0.9
 * Formatters must be supplied as full classes (otherwise Opal tries to load them from inside the Loader class)
 * A lot of backports/monkey patches to Opal classes/methods are done to make this work on Opal 0.8.
 That means some things might work in your tests that do not work without opal-rspec.
 You can explore the opal/opal/rspec/fixes/opal directory to see what is being changed.
 All of the monkey patches check to see if the feature is "broken" before they apply themselves.